 The Science of ACEs & Toxic Stress

-- ACEs are strongly associated, in a dose-response fashion, with some of the most common and serious health conditions facing our society today, including at least nine of the 10 leading causes of death in the U.S., as well as earlier mortality.
+ACEs are strongly associated, in a dose-response fashion, with some of the most common, serious, and costly health conditions facing our society today, including nine of the 10 leading causes of death in the U.S., as well as earlier mortality.
 (1) (2)

 The Impact of ACEs and Toxic Stress on Health

 ACEs and toxic stress are associated with increased risk of a wide range of health conditions in both pediatric and adult populations, known as ACE-Associated Health Conditions.
 The life expectancy of individuals with six or more ACEs is 19 years shorter than that of individuals with none.
 (7)

 Below is a list of key ACE-Associated Health Conditions for populations by age.
 Click here for a more complete list of ACE-Associated Health Conditions for children and adults.

 - Difficulties with learning and behavior

 - Somatic complaints, including headache and abdominal pain